 Velankanni Church has been declared as a holy city by Pope and attracts devotees in large numbers from across the world.
 The church is revered by people of different nationalities irrespective of their caste, creed and religion.

-Arulmigu Subramanya Swamy Temple is located in the town of Tiruchendur along the shores of the Bay of Bengal.
-The temple is an ancient Hindu temple dedicated to Lord Murugan.
-It is one of the six sacred abodes (Arupadaiveedu) of Lord Murugan.
+The Arulmigu Subramanya Swamy Temple is located in the town of Tiruchendur along the scenic shores of the Bay of Bengal.
+As one of the most revered ancient Hindu temples, it is dedicated to Lord Murugan.
+Most importantly, the temple is recognised as one of the six sacred abodes, known as the Arupadaiveedu, of Lord Murugan.

 Legend

-According to the legend, Tiruchendur is the place where Lord Murugan (the second warrior son of Lord Shiva) defeated the demon Surapadman.
-It is further believed that the divine demigods wanted to worship Lord Murugan in a place marked by the expanse of mountains, sea and river and hence Tiruchendur was chosen.
+According to legend, Tiruchendur is the sacred place where Lord Murugan, the second warrior son of Lord Shiva, defeated the powerful demon Surapadman.
+Furthermore, it is believed that the divine demigods wished to worship Lord Murugan at a location blessed with mountains, the sea, and a river.
+Therefore, Tiruchendur was chosen as the ideal divine setting.

-The Raja Gopuram (temple tower) is built on the western side of the temple, unlike other temples where the Raja Gopuram is erected on the eastern side, the reason being that the sea is very close in the eastern side.
+The Raja Gopuram, which serves as the main temple tower, stands on the western side of the temple.
+Unlike most temples where the Raja Gopuram rises on the eastern side, this unique orientation exists because the sea lies very close to the eastern boundary of the temple.

 Temple Festivals of Tiruchendur Subramanya Swamy Temple

-• Brahmotsavam is held twice in a year during the Tamil months of Masi (February-March) and Aavani (August-September).
-The festival is held for 12 days and is witnessed by thousands of worshippers every year.
+• Brahmotsavam is celebrated twice every year during the Tamil months of Masi (February–March) and Aavani (August–September).
+Consequently, thousands of devotees gather for the 12-day-long celebrations.

-• The Vasantha Festival is a 10 day festival held in the Tamil month of Chittirai (April-May).
+• The Vasantha Festival is a ten-day celebration held during the Tamil month of Chittirai (April–May).

-• Skanda Sasti Festival is a 7 day festival held in the Tamil month of Aippasi (October-November)
+• Finally, the Skanda Sasti Festival is a seven-day celebration conducted in the Tamil month of Aippasi (October–November).

 Temple is open on all days from 5:00 AM to 9:00 PM.